Author: Sarah Sell, MA, BCBA

 Reaching my diagnosis was an arduous experience, and I hope that telling my story will make it easier for others to tell their own stories so they can be better understood and accepted.

-As a child, I could sleep for up to 14 hours and still wake up feeling tired.
+Since I was a child, I could sleep up to 14 hours and still wake up feeling tired.
 I was shy, socially nervous, and I held a lot of frustration inside myself.
 I picked at my skin when overwhelmed.
 My appetite was also minimal and inconsistent.

-The hardest part wasn’t the lack of answers but the resulting doubt in my own reality.
-I learned the word hypochondriac on Google and started to believe that word described me.
+The hardest part wasn’t the lack of answers but when I began to doubt my own reality.
+I learned the word hypochondriac on Google and started to believe that I was a hypochondriac.

 *Hypochondriac: “a person who continuously worries about their health without having any reason to do so.”
 Cambridge Dictionary.
 “Hypochondriac.” @CambridgeWords, 22 Oct.
 2025, dictionary.cambridge.org/us/dictionary/english/hypochondriac.
 Accessed 23 Oct.
 2025.